Click on a topic below to be taken directly to the section.

 We use email to communicate directly with our members.
 We may store your correspondence and exact email address for future communications directly with you.
 Under no circumstances do we sell email addresses to any other party.

-When you receive an encrypted email from us, you will be prompted to set up a password and create a web portal account.
-Once registered, this web portal will function like a regular email inbox, where you will be able to securely view your message, communicate with an SCU representative, and add attachments as necessary.
+When you receive an encrypted email from us, you will be prompted to select Read the Message, and you will be able to reply like a regular email and add attachments as necessary.

 Do not use unencrypted email to send sensitive and confidential information or documents.
 It’s important to remember we will not ask you to share any personal information without using the secure web portal.